demos-europe/demosplan-addon-xbeteiligung-async/README.md

-for the fields `code` and `name`. comment out `namespace: ...` in [`Schema.XBeteiligung.BeteiligungKommunalOeffentlichkeitType.yml`](src/Soap/Metadata/Schema.XBeteiligung.BeteiligungKommunalOeffentlichkeitType.yml) for the fields: `anlagen.xml_list` comment out `namespace: ...` in [`Schema.XBeteiligung.MetadatenAnlageType.yml`](src/Soap/Metadata/Schema.XBeteiligung.MetadatenAnlageType.yml) for the fields: `bezeichnung`, `versionsnummer`, `datum`, `anlageart`, `mimeType` and `anhangOderVerlinkung`
+for the fields `code` and `name`. comment out `namespace: ...` in [`Schema.XBeteiligung.BeteiligungKommunalOeffentlichkeitType.yml`](src/Soap/Metadata/Schema.XBeteiligung.BeteiligungKommunalOeffentlichkeitType.yml) for the fields: `anlagen.xml_list` comment out `namespace: ...` in [`Schema.XBeteiligung.BeteiligungRaumordnungType.yml`](src/Soap/Metadata/Schema.XBeteiligung.BeteiligungRaumordnungType.yml) for the fields: `anlagen.xml_list` (specifically the `entry_name: anlage` namespace configuration) comment out `namespace: ...` in [`Schema.XBeteiligung.MetadatenAnlageType.yml`](src/Soap/Metadata/Schema.XBeteiligung.MetadatenAnlageType.yml) for the fields: `bezeichnung`, `versionsnummer`, `datum`, `anlageart`, `mimeType` and `anhangOderVerlinkung`

+**Important:** The `anlage` elements within `anlagen` collections must NOT have namespace prefixes according to the XBeteiligung XSD schema specification.
+These elements are defined with `form="unqualified"` in the schema, which means they should appear as `<anlage>` rather than `<xbeteiligung:anlage>`.
+Failure to comment out the namespace configuration will result in XSD validation errors.

 When updating to a new xBeteiligung standard version, update the hardcoded namespace version in `XBeteiligungIncomingMessageParser::validateRequiredNamespace()`